 If your medical situation isn’t critical, visit a general doctor or an urgent clinic.
 Doing so may take more time before you can see a doctor, but both of these options will be far cheaper in the long run.

 If you end up getting admitted to the hospital for any reason, your bill will skyrocket.
+Then, you may need medical debt relief.

-Everything is vastly more expensive in the hospital—a study found these alarming costs:
+Everything is vastly more expensive in the hospital — a study found these alarming costs:

 - Tylenol billed as $15 per individual pill (a supply of 50 tablets costs $13)